tardate/LittleCodingKata/python/uv/README.md

-# #xxx The uv Python Package and Project Manager
+# #382 The uv Python Package and Project Manager

 About uv, a new Python package and project manager written in rust.
 It replaces pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more.